Smaranda Gheorghiu

 Smaranda Gheorghiu (5 October 1857 – 26 January 1944) was a Romanian poet, novelist, essayist, playwright, educator, feminist and traveler.
 She wrote under a number of pseudonyms and is perhaps best known under the moniker Maica Smara (Mother Smara), which was given to her by Veronica Micle.

-An early Romanian feminist, she wrote both fiction and non-fiction works with a feminist slant in which she argued against the prevailing views of the time, which held women to be intellectually inferior to men.
+An early Romanian feminist, she wrote both fiction and non-fiction with a feminist slant in which she argued against the prevailing views of the time, which held women to be intellectually inferior to men.
 Smara traveled extensively and recorded her experiences in several volume of travel literature.
-For her work as a teacher and her efforts to reform the education system, she is sometimes given the sobriquet ”Educator of the People”.
+For her work as a teacher and her efforts to reform the education system, she is sometimes called "Educator of the People".

 Biography

 She was born on 5 October 1857 in the Wallachian city of Târgoviște in a noble family.
 The daughter of Niţă Andronescu and Alexandrina Vlădescu, she was the oldest of ten children.
-Niță was a wealthy landowner and one time prefect of the county, while Alexandrina, also of noble stock. was a woman who thoroughly enjoyed traveling and delighting her close ones with stories of European museums.
+Niță was a wealthy landowner and one time prefect of the county, while Alexandrina, also of noble stock, was a woman who thoroughly enjoyed traveling and delighting her close ones with stories of European museums.
 Although the precise relation is disputed, Smaranda was a relative of poet and fabulist Grigore Alexandrescu.

 After elementary studies in her hometown, in 1870 she went to high-school in Bucharest, graduating from the Central School for Girls.
 Soon after finishing high-school she married George Gârbea, a teacher, against her family's wishes.
 Gârbea encouraged her literary interests and introduced her to some of the cultural paragons of the age, such as Ion Luca Caragiale, George Coşbuc and Alexandru Vlahuţă.
 It was during this time that she first started publishing poetry.